-Thrips are often considered pests for gardens, houseplants, and vegetable patches.
-Knowing the lifecycle of thrips helps deal with them adequately!
+Thrips are often considered pests for gardens, vegetable patches, and houseplants.
+Knowing about their lifecycle deal with them better.

 Key thrips lifecycle facts